 In addition, when the child run completes, module-level checkpoints are created for the routed shift_left RMs.
 A locked static design image would be identical to the parent, so this step is not necessary.

-If only specific configuration runs are desired, these can be individually selected within the Design Runs window.
-Note that a parent run must be completed successfully before a child run can be launched, as the child run starts with the locked static design from the parent.
+If you want only specific configuration runs, you can individually select the runs within the Design Runs window.
+A parent run must be completed successfully before a child run can be launched, as the child run starts with the locked static design from the parent.

 At this point, there are two steps remaining.
 The first is running PR Verify to compare the two configurations to ensure consistency of the static part of the design images.
 This step is highly recommended and will occur automatically within the Vivado project.
 The second step is to generate the bitstreams themselves.